JanuaryLabs/serverize/src/pages/guides/deno.md

 4. **`release`**:
    - Copies the production dependencies from the `install` stage.
    - Copies the source code from the `prerelease` stage.
-   - Sets the user to `bun` to ensure the app runs as a non-root user for better security.
+   - Sets the user to `deno` to ensure the app runs as a non-root user for better security.
    - Exposes port `3000`.
    - Assumes the `start` script in `package.json` will start the server.